 True, we are living in a world where making the nut on traditional revenue has become challenging, and we're all searching high and low for new revenue streams.

-We are seeing sponsor logos on NBA jerseys, and it’s pretty annoying to watch an NFL game with sponsor logos magically appearing at the 20 yard-line.
+We are seeing sponsor patches on NBA jerseys, and it’s pretty annoying to watch an NFL game with sponsor logos magically appearing at the 20 yard-line.

 NASCAR set the pace for sponsorships, using every inch of space on cars, race tracks, and uniforms to generate revenue for the sport, its venues, its teams, and its drivers and crews.
 But even they haven't changed the sport's entire name to NAPA or STP (yet).